Frequently Asked Questions

 The university provides a step-by-step guide to putting your timetable in Calendar on your Apple device using a code acquired from your Tabula (a page with all your details on).

-It is possible to set your Warwick email up on your iPhone or other Apple device if you are good with tech.
-Or you can set your Warwick email up to forward all messages to your personal email e.g an iCloud or Gmail that is on your Apple device.
+It is possible to set your Warwick email up on your iPhone or other Apple device.
+You can set your Warwick email up to forward all messages to your personal email e.g an iCloud or Gmail that is on your Apple device.

 You can partition your Mac and run windows as a separate operating system.
 The software recommended by some of the academics is VirtualBox and fairly easy to setup.
 You will require a copy of which ever operating system you want to run on either a USB or a CD.
 This will then allow you to use all the NMR software you will use in Year 2 on your Mac.
 The University also provides Microsoft-based computers on which all the required software can be found.
 This means you may have to put aside sometime in the library to use the required software.